marklar/searchzy/README.md

-# searchzy
+# Searchzy

-Search
-Search serviceClojure service using ElasticSearch.
+Searchzy is Centzy's search service.
+It employs ElasticSearch under the hood.

+Searchzy is implemented in Clojure, to take advantage of native transport between the JVM processes.

 ## Prerequisites

+### Leiningen

 You will need [Leiningen][1] 1.7.0 or above installed.

 [1]: https://github.com/technomancy/leiningen

-You will need MongoDB and ElasticSearch.
-For indexing, both must be running.
+Leiningen is magic.
+It's a tool for managing your project's dependencies, running your code, and producing binary deliverables.

+### ElasticSearch

+Searchzy is not itself a search engine.
+Instead, Searchzy knows all about Centzy data, how to add that data into a search engine, and to query against it.
+The search engine it uses under the hood is ElasticSearch.

+In order to use Searchzy, either during indexing or at query time, you will need ElasticSearch installed and running.

-For querying, only ElasticSearch is required.
+Once ElasticSearch is installed, run it thus:

-Modify the configuration information in src/searchzy/cfg.clj to match that of MongoDB and ElasticSearch.

-ElasticSearch:

     elasticsearch -f -D es.config=/usr/local/opt/elasticsearch/config/elasticsearch.yml

+Then, you must tell Searchzy where to find ElasticSearch.
+You can do so by modifying this file:

+    src/searchzy/cfg.clj

+(This will probably change to a Searchzy command-line flag.)

+### MongoDB

+The data over which Searchzy searches comes from MongoDB.
+At indexing time, you must have MongoDB running.

-MongoDB:
+To run MongoDB:

     mongod

+You must also tell Searchzy where to find MongoDB.
+You can do so by modifying this file:

+    src/searchzy/cfg.clj

+(Again, this will probably change to a Searchzy command-line flag.)

 ## Running

-To index, run:
+To index, run this command:

     lein run

-To start a web server for the search service, run:
+To start the search service, run:

     lein ring server

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Centzy